benjamindkilleen/artifice/log.md

 * Need to **determine camera transformation matrix** from POV-Ray setup.
 Use this to generate masks, for each type of vapory object, manually?
 Should be relatively simple...

+## October 25, 2018
+* Interesting problem of semantic segmentation.
+First step, need to deduce the WtoI camera projection matrix of the POV-Ray camera, relatively easy.
+Second
+  step: Experiment compute_mask needs to check every overlapping pixel for the closer object.
+It does this by first getting all the masks that lie on a given pixel, then calculating (based on the geometry of each object) which one is closest.
+This isn't the fastest thing in the world...maybe compile to cython (without modifications)?
+Gross.
+Maybe write a C library to do it for each object?
+Hmmmmmmm.
+More gross.
+Staying in native python isn't bad either, if we just run this on midway.
+  Problem is, we're gonna have to stick with datasets on spheres, boxes, and maybe cylinders.
+Just for the test stuff.
+* Another issue: perhaps we shouldn't be creating the complete dataset?
+Or rather, it seems like the oracle will have to take the complete dataset and only show artifice a small part of it.